Xilinx/Vitis_Accel_Examples/ocl_kernels/cl_systolic_array/details.md

 This example demonstrates how `Systolic array algorithm` can be used in FPGAs to perform matrix operations efficiently.

 Matrix multiplication is performed in the `mmult` kernel.
-Local matrices A and B are partitioned using attribute `xcl_array_partitio` along rows and columns respectively for computation of each element of the matrix C requires a row of matrix A and a column of matrix B.
+Local matrices A and B are partitioned using attribute `xcl_array_partition` along rows and columns respectively for computation of each element of the matrix C requires a row of matrix A and a column of matrix B.
 Matrix C is partitioned completely.
 ```c++